FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 #### Step 3: Create `deploy-count-plugin.html`

-Now, it’s time to create the main HTML file that will contain the JavaScript and HTML code for your sidebar plugin.
+It’s time to create the main HTML file containing the JavaScript and HTML code for your sidebar plugin.

 Create a new file called `deploy-count-plugin.html`: